draber/draber.github.io/README.md

 Open `index.html` in your web browser and drag and drop the bookmarklet into the bookmark menu.

-## Does it work anywhere?
+## Does it work everywhere?

 The panel is not suitable for the mobile version of the game and has only been tested on desktop computers.
 It requires a relatively recent modern browser and won't work in Internet Explorer.

-## Does this not spoil the game?
+## Does it not spoil the game?

-According to [this article](https://www.nytimes.com/2020/10/16/crosswords/spellingbee-puzzles.html) other people have been doing similar things and the Spelling Bee fans seem to like them.
-Displaying the stats is fine but you should make a serious effort to solve the game before you click on the magic button.
+According to [this article](https://www.nytimes.com/2020/10/16/crosswords/spellingbee-puzzles.html) other people have been doing similar tools, which the Spelling Bee seem to like.
+Start the game without the extra panels, then at some point you can display the stats.
+Do yourself the favor and make a serious effort to solve the game before you click on the magic button.
 The button is meant to be a last resort, when you eventually run out of ideas and frustration hits.

 ## Isn't this hacking and is it legal?